ilovecheesebuthatejava/ReconWorm/README.md

 ```
 ./reconworm.sh -d example.com -o output -m full
 ```
--m is the mode you wish to define for example ```-m passive ``` for passive mode this will run subdomain enumeration and JS/history scan then there is also ```-m active``` whitch runs HTTP probing and port scanning along with the prevoius tools used for passiveand ```-m full``` runs all tools within the script
+-m is the mode you wish to define for example ```-m passive ``` for passive mode this will run subdomain enumeration and JS/history scan then there is also ```-m active``` this runs HTTP probing and port scanning along with the prevoius tools used for passive and ```-m full``` runs all tools within the script

 ```./reconworm.sh```